ngoncalves/isabel/doc/known_issues.rst

 the Qt serialization protocol, but this requires free time that I don't have.

 Taking a screenshot when the Qt application is running in full screen may or may not work.
 Typically all you get a picture with all pixels black.
-The reason for this is not known yet.
+This occurs with AMD graphics cards using the fglrx driver.

 Client
 ------